aleshaleksey/fansys23/05-skills.md

 ___
 #### Swim

 Swimming is a separate skill from climbing and overland athletics.
 It is used for moving through a liquid medium, such as water, lava, quicksand, or a monster's stomach acid.
-A creature without a *swim* skill swims at 1/4 of its base speed.
+A creature without a *swim* speed swims at 1/4 of its base speed.
 Unless otherwise stated, no action is required, and the roll is made as part of the entity's movement.
 This follows the "Difficulties and recommended thresholds" as follows. **NB**: Thi skill does not grant a swim speed.

 - Base Thresholds:
   - 4: Float or swim in perfectly calm, warm water, under perfect conditions.